SAP-samples/cap-local-development-workshop/exercises/03/README.md

 }
 ```

-The "mocked" [authentication strategy] uses HTTP Basic Authentication (simple usernames and passwords) combined with [assignment of preconfigured roles to some test users].
+The "mocked" [authentication strategy] uses HTTP Basic Authentication (simple usernames and passwords) combined with [assignment of sample roles to pre-defined test users].
 It's more or less the same as the "basic" authentication strategy, but with this user and role pre-configuration.

 ### Try accessing AdminService resources

-The `AdminService` (currently made available at `/odata/v4/admin`) has a [@requires] annotation which declares that only users with the `admin` role have access:
+The `AdminService` (currently made available at `/odata/v4/admin`) has a [@requires] annotation which declares that only users with the "admin" role have access:

 ```cds
 using { sap.capire.bookshop as my } from '../db/schema';